overload-development-community/olmod/README.md

 - Adds `frametime` non-cheat code and `rearview` cheat code

-- Allows MP with up to 16 players (server and all clients must run olmod)

-- Allows MP with up to 8 teams (server and all clients must run olmod)
+- Allows MP with up to 16 players / 8 teams (server and all clients must run olmod)

-- Writes ServerStatLog.txt on server (by luponix)
+- Writes match log files on server (by luponix)

 - Fixes MP client homing behaviour (by terminal)

-- Allows shoot to open doors in MP
+- Allows shoot to open doors and disables door open when nearby in MP

 - Allows pasting in the MP password field